Looking for some resistance band exercises and workouts you can do with your new bands? Search no more, because they’re all here.

 - Keep your knees slightly bent and make sure your upper body is upright.

 - Keep your elbows up at the chest level and face your palms down.
 With the stance, press the handles forward.
 Keep pressing until your arms are fully extended right in front of you.

 - Squeeze your chest muscles and pause for 1-2 secs.
 Slowly return to starting position and continue for the prescribed number of repetitions.

 6. Bent-Over Row

-I do any arm exercise that can help tone the biceps muscles.
-And I'm happy to say that this band exercise definitely helps with toning the biceps.
+I do any arm exercises that can help tone the biceps muscles.
+And I’m happy to say that this band exercise definitely helps with toning the biceps.

 Biceps may be a smaller muscle group compared to many other dominant ones in the body.
 But that’s not to say you can neglect to work them.
 Strengthening your arms can improve your daily functions such as pulling and lifting.

 - Stand with your feet shoulder-width apart.
 Place your feet over the mid part of the band.
 Grab a handle in each hand with palms facing up.

 - Pull your arms toward your shoulders by bending at the elbow.